Yasho-Bapat/thesis-SSL/uptane_notes/questions.md

 * Elevation of privilege for primary - how can we ensure that the primary's core functionality of full verification doesn't get overridden?
 * Where would a partial bundle installation attack go? on the primary or secondary?
 * How should we take up the midsem report and stuff?
 Do you want it in a particular format?
 How would you grade me?

+### For October 9th
+* Thanks for the grade
+* Do you think we'll be able to get this into the standard?
+If not, where would you rather it go?
+  * the most logical thing is for it to be a standalone document
+* Did you submit it on the google form

+### For October 16th
+* I was thinking about adding delegations to the dataflow diagram and the threat model - creating a new one for it.
+Could you suggest some things I should keep in mind while modeling for that?
+Apart from that delegations only apply on image repo
+  *
+* Can you explain terminating delegations?
+  *
+* I realized that one change I have to do is I should ideally show multiple update images coming from the image repository and then all of them being packaged and shipped as one bundle.